 Some of these liners are attached via Velcro while others are attached via tiny poppers.

 Consider buying a ventilated hat if you have a ‘hot head’!
-From the safety angle, if you’re concerned about whether a vented hat will provide the same level of protection as a non-vented one…be assured that it will.
+From a safety angle, if you’re concerned about whether a vented hat will provide the same level of protection as a non-vented one… be assured that it will.
 Vented riding hats go through the same rigorous testing process and having vents does not reduce the level of protection.
-A good example is the Gatehouse RXC1 Skull Cap.
+A good example is the Champion Pro Ultimate Helmet.
 It’s the most protective riding hat we sell.
 It has vents and yet still has the greatest level of safety certification, i.e. Snell E2001 and PAS: 015.

 - your pony tail can be accommodated without affecting the fit of the helmet

 - you can wear a head band or a balaclava under your hat in the winter for additional warmth

 - it can be used for different sized heads if need be.

 After you’ve spent time and money choosing your riding hat, you’ll want to keep it clean and look after it well as it really merits the best attention.
 Here are some tips to help you.
 Read these carefully as, that way, your hat will last a long time and won’t suffer from regular wear and tear so easily.